input-output-hk/homebrew-jormungandr/README.md

 ### Unreleased head version :godmode:

-Also can be used to install the latest git version, which is not recommend for normal use cases:
+Also can be used to install the latest git version, which is not recommended for normal use cases:

 ```shell```
 brew install --HEAD jormungandr